 If the paranormal is more your speed, you’ll probably like The Conjuring.
 The 2013 movie is about two paranormal investigators working to help a family that’s being threatened by a dark presence in their house.

 The Creepshow movie series is inspired by the pulpy EC Comics of the 1950s.
-In them, fantastic tales of terror from horror masterminds Stephen King and George A. Romero are brought to life.
+In them, a variety of fantastic tales of terror from horror masterminds Stephen King and George A. Romero are brought to life.
+Love the first Creepshow?
+You’ll want to check out Creepshow 2 and Creepshow 3 as well.

 30. Brain Damage